Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 Other suggested fillings

 Pretty much any savoury spread, paste or paté works brilliantly for zucchini roll ups.
 It’s good however to add a little additional texture.
-Our favourites are well-paired nuts, seeds, finely chopped raw carrots, peppers, etc. If using nuts and seeds, toasting intensifies the flavour and takes the roll ups to another level.
+Well-paired nuts, seeds, finely chopped raw carrots, peppers, etc are perfect.
+If using nuts and seeds, toasting intensifies the flavour and takes the roll ups to another level.
 Or go meat and fish with strips of cold meats, smoked salmon, etc… You can even mimic the flavours of traditional sushi in zucchini sushi form.

 - Meat Paté